A full characterization of invariant embeddability of unimodular planar graphs: Unimodular combinatorial embeddings of URPG's

 Earlier in Lemma \ref{lemma:full_core} we assumed that $G$ has a simply connected embedding, which means a unique accumulation point $x \in S^2$.
 Let $D$ denote the connected component of $x$ in $S^2 \setminus \iota(G)$.
 In the plane $D \setminus \{x\}$ is the infinite topological face of the graph (which might be empty).
 When taking the special vertices $W$ into consideration, we need a stronger assumption in Lemma \ref{lemma:full_core}, namely that there exists a simply connected embedding such that vertices in $W$ are embedded on the topological boundary of $D$.
 The implication remains that $G$ has a unique (up to inverting all permutations) combinatorial embedding with $\acc(G)=1$.

+\begin{lemma} Let $G$ be an infinite, $2$-connected planar graph with special vertices $W \subseteq V(G)$.
+Assume that $\core(G) = G$, and that $G$ has a simply connected embedding into $S^2$ which maps $W$ onto $\partial D$.
+Then (up to inverting all permutations) $G$ has a unique combinatorial embedding with $\acc(G)=1$. \end{lemma}

-Finally, the proof of Lemma \ref{lemma:full_core} changes very little.
+The proof of Lemma \ref{lemma:full_core_special_vertices} is essentially the same as the proof of Lemma \ref{lemma:full_core}.
 Earlier, contradictions arose because we could establish $\acc(G,\pi) \geq 2$ by finding cycles with either infinitely many vertices, or virtual edges representing infinitely many vertices both on the inside and the outside of the cycle.
 When the special vertices $W$ are present, finding such a vertex inside or outside the cycle also suffices to show $\acc(G,\pi) \geq 2$.